KiandaBPM/docs/content/docs/platform/rules/tables/sort-table.md

 ## Introduction

 The **Sort table** rule loops through a table allowing you to sort data in an **ascending** or **descending** manner.
 In the rule options, you can select which column of the table to sort by.
 The column you select can be any of the **Control input** fields, the sorting algorithm takes the numerical or text value of each field and sorts it accordingly.
-For example if there is a **User picker** column in the table like as shown below:
+For example if there is a **User picker** column in the table like shown below:

 ![Sort table users before sort](/images/sort-table-user-before.jpg)